-Wounded in the leg, his sense of self askew, private detective Dexter Cathcart returns to Australia to convalesce in the extraordinary Ballindalloch, the home of writer Drew Hackett.
-Disputes between them over the nature of detective stories is soon re-ignited by news of the death of Andrea Camillieri, the author of Montalbano.
-Cathcart is inspired to dream of a parallel Australian ‘trail of blood and text’ that would rival the Sicilian, while Hackett decides to pen a last detective story and then move on to more serious writing.
+Wounded in the leg, private detective Dexter Cathcart returns to Australia to convalesce in extraordinary Ballindalloch, the home of writer Drew Hackett.
+Disputes between them over the genre are re-ignited by the death of Montalbano’s creator, Andrea Camilleri.
+Cathcart dreams of an Australian series to rival the Sicilian, while Drew decides to write one last detective story.

 ✽ ✽ ✽